Student Spotlight: Jim Elliott

 Major: Mass Communications

-When Jim Elliott was young, he would escort a friend with cerebral palsy to school to keep other kids from picking on him.
-Elliott’s father was a disabled veteran, while his Scout master had one arm.
+Elliott’s exposure to people with special needs began when he was young.
+He would escort a friend with cerebral palsy to school to keep other kids from picking on him.
+Elliott’s father was a disabled veteran, while his Scoutmaster had one arm.

 “I grew up with this understanding of people with special needs and disabilities,” he said.